 California-based architecture studio Alchemy Architects has designed a tiny luxury house named ‘Sonoma Weehouse’ for a San Francisco-based client in Minnesota.
-Its owner who is director of store design in Apple, also influenced the final design of the project according to his experience.
+Its owner, a director of store design for Apple, also influenced the final design of the project according to his experience.

 The primary housing module measures 640-square-feet, while 330-square-feet dwelling serves as a guest house.
-The main section of the tiny house has a whitewashed oak bed with kitchen, dining and living room on one side, and bathroom on the other side.
+The main section of the tiny house has a whitewashed oak bed with a kitchen, dining and living room on one side, and bathroom on the other side.

 The neighboring guest house is curtailed version of the main house, and it is furnished with a whitewashed oak wardrobe working as a wall for the bathroom.
 The Sonoma Weehouse won the American Institute of Architects, Minnesota’s Honor Award.